Mother of Lucy Letby victim horrified by evilness

 Mr Johnson said there was also more than one victim and those victims were children.

-Prime Minister Rishi Sunak said it was "cowardly" for convicted criminals not to face victims or their families in court.
+Prime Minister Rishi Sunak also said it was "cowardly" for convicted criminals not to face victims or their families in court.

 BBC Action Line